vazabacheg/roll-a-ball-demo/steps.md

     by adding a `RigidBody` component to the prefab.
     Watch the pick ups disappear as they are now subject to gravity and physics forces.
+  * Make the pick ups ignore physics forces by checking `Is Kinematic`